Washington Child Support Guidelines (2026 Updates)

 The SSR and Low-Income Safeguards

-A vital component of the 2026 system is the Self-Support Reserve (SSR), set at approximately $2,394.
-If paying $543 would leave the payor with less than approximately $2,394, the court may reduce the obligation for fairness.
+A vital component of the 2026 system is the Self-Support Reserve (SSR), set at $2,394.
+If paying $543 would leave the payor with less than $2,394, the court may reduce the obligation for fairness.

 Application in Snohomish County Superior Court